nevermoe/unity_metadata_loader/README.md

 # unity_metadata_loader

-This project will load strings in global-metadata.dat to IDA.
+This project will load strings and method/class names in global-metadata.dat to IDA.

 ## Introduction

 As you know, if you use IL2CPP to compile an unity game for iOS, all the strings will be stored in global-metadata.dat so you can't find any strings in IDA which significantly makes the static analysis more difficult.
 With this project, you are able to load the strings in global-metadata.dat to IDA to make analysis a little bit easier.
+Besides, as C# utilized the reflection technique, all the class/method names are also stored in the global-metadata.dat file.
+This enables us to extract the names and mapping them back to IDA.

-## Usage
+## Installation

 1. Copy Debug/unity_decoder.exe to the same directory as your binary to be analyzed.
 2. Copy unity_loader.py to any directory.
 (I recommned to copy it to the same directory as your binary to be analyzed.)
 3. Copy global-metadata.dat to the same directory as your binary to be analyzed.
 It's located in Data/Managed/Metadata/global-metadata.dat.
 4. Load unity_loader.py using File->Script File.

+## Usage
+### For String Literal:

-5. This is the most difficult step.
-Open your binary with IDA and find the **end** of **STRINGLITERALS** and put your cursor right on it.
+1. Open your binary with IDA and find the **end** of **STRINGLITERALS** and put your cursor right on it.
 I will show how to find it later.
-6. Press Alt-F8.
-Everything is done.
+2. Press Alt-F8.
+Now strings are recovered.

+### For Class/Method Name:

+1. This is almost the same as for String Literal.
+Open your binary with IDA and find the **start** of **g_methodPointers** and put your cursor above it.
+I will show how to find it later.
+2. Press Alt-F9.
+Now Class/Method names are recovered.

 ## Find The **End** of **STRINGLITERALS**